BorisMolch/pfrontend-temp/content/about/_index.md

 ---
-title: "Our Vision"
-draft: false
+title: 'We believe the future of music is immersive, interactive and personalized '
-description : "We are artists, designers, engineers, musicians, creators, all unified to bring imagination to technology.
-Our team is made up of a mix of diverse talent, cultures, and experience."
+description: We are artists, designers, engineers, musicians, explorers, all unified to  empower imaginations with the latest technologies.
+Our international team is made up of a mix of diverse talent, cultures, and experiences.

 ---
 {{< youtube gvUXPecgNK8 >}}